viamrobotics/docs/docs/configure/triggers.md

 - **Data has been synced to the cloud**: trigger when data from the machine is synced
 - **Part is online**: trigger continuously at a specified interval while the {{< glossary_tooltip term_id="part" text="machine part" >}} is online
 - **Part is offline**: trigger continuously at a specified interval while the machine part is offline
-- **Conditional data ingestion**: trigger any time data is captured from a specified component with a specified method
+- **Conditional data ingestion**: trigger any time data is captured from a specified component with a specified method and condition

 To configure a trigger: